hyquoccuong/yii1-coordinates-picker/README.md

             'longitudeAttribute' => 'longitude', //latitude field to pass value from picker
             //optional settings
-            'zoomLevel' => 12, //default zoom level on map 'defaultLatitude' => 21.0227, //default latitude, should load from model if in update form 'defaultLongitude' => 105.852, //default longitude, should load from model if in update form ));
+            'zoomLevel' => 12, //default zoom level on map 'defaultLatitude' => 21.0227, //default latitude when initial 'defaultLongitude' => 105.852, //default longitude when initial
+            //'defaultLatitude' => !$model->isNewRecord ? $model->latitude : 51.5287352, //default latitude, loaded from model if in update form
+            //'defaultLongitude' => !$model->isNewRecord ? $model->longitude : -0.3817841, //default longitude, loaded from model if in update form
+    ));
     ...
 ```